Radio and Telly

 2. Line inMost commonly, you'll want to connect using a SCART lead.
 Connect a SCART lead from the V-box "TV" socket to a spare SCART socket on the TV.
 Then, on the TV, select the 'AV' / 'Line in' feed (normally using a button on the TV remote with an icon like the one on the right) so that the output of the v-Box appears on your telly.
 Check the TV manual if you're not sure how to make it display a Line In channel.

 3. Connect to the TV via an aerial lead from the V-box RF Out socket.
+Applies to the first-generation (grey coloured) boxes only.
 This offers the lowest quality option.
 We cover this under our "No SCART" FAQ entry.

 Q. No SCART: Can I connect to a TV that doesn't have a SCART socket?

 Co-ax plugA.
-Yes.
-The BT Vision box has what's known as a modulated output, which sends the output of the BT Vision box down a TV aerial co-ax cable in a way that means that you can connect to a TV, then tune the TV into the RF modulated channel (in the same way as you'd tune in a standard non-digital TV channel).
+The original BT Vision box (coloured grey) has what’s known as a modulated output, which sends the output of the BT Vision box down a TV aerial co-ax cable in a way that means that you can connect to a TV, then tune the TV into the RF modulated channel (in the same way as you’d tune in a standard non-digital TV channel).

 If you want to do this, you need to enable modulated RF Output.
 From the BT Vision box, go to Settings > General Settings> RF output channel, and set a channel number between 21 and 68 - then tune your TV into that channel number.